epurpur/UVA-Big-Deal/README.md

 3- Open the CSV document (JournalsPerProvider.csv) in excel and format the data in the following columns as 'general' data type with no decimal places.
-Do this by selected all the data in the column under the column header, right click, and 'format data'.
+Do this by selected all the data in the column under the column header, right click, and 'format cells'.
 If you don't do this, Pandas reads these as strings or some other undefined data type:
 'Downloads JR1 2017', 'Downloads JR5 2017 in 2017', 'References', 'Papers' (These should be columns H,I,K,M in your dataset).